 3. HIIT Workouts for a Structured Mindset

 By committing to a program with a trainer, you are also committing to yourself to make a change.
 And let’s be honest, health is not rocket science, but it is behavioral science!
 Learn to hack your habits and mind by using different forms of exercise and commitment to do so!
-Various HIIT workout programs include the Sweat App(my personal fav!), F45, Orange Theory, Kick Boxing, and running intervals on the track.
+There are various HIIT workout programs include the Sweat App(my personal fav!), F45, Orange Theory, Kick Boxing, and running intervals on the track.

 4. Long Slow Distance (LSD) for Creativity

-Unfortunately, I can’t recommend you go out and try LSD as some festival hippies may think of it… but, I can highly recommend going for a long walk, bike ride, or run outside!
+Unfortunately, I can’t recommend you go out and try LSD as some festival hippies may think of it.
+But, I can highly recommend going for a long walk, bike ride, or run outside!
 Long slow distance training (LSD as we call it in the running world) is a sustained effort endurance workout.
 You should be able to sustain this effort at conversational pace for 90 minutes.
 You will need to build up to this level of workout but it is something to strive for!

 Exercise Shapes Your Mindset

-Regardless of the type of workout you do, pick something that lights you up and gets you excited to get moving!
+Regardless of the type of workout you do, pick something that gets you excited to get moving!
 Be it walking with a friend, surfing big waves or trying your first group exercise class.
 Do what feels best for you and of course, exercise within your own ability.
 If it hurts or really just doesn’t feel right, don’t do it.
 Work with a trainer to make sure you are doing new movements correctly as well.
 I hope you found these suggestions on how exercise shapes your mindset helpful and gets you ready to move more!
 If you have any questions, feel free to comment below or email me.
 Have a great sweat!